yasir2000/todolist-blockchain-demo/README.md

 .
 NodeJS is used to develop, test and deploy the app.

 Used stack:
-# Ganache : self-hosted image personal Etherium Blockchain network
+# Ganache : self-hosted image personal Ethereum Blockchain network
 # Ganache-CLI:
 # Truffle : framework used to interact with immutable smart contracts inside blockchain
-# Metamask : client API used to host accounts and make transactions with Blockchain networks, like Etherium, ..etc
+# Metamask : client API used to host accounts and make transactions with Blockchain networks, like Ethereum, ..etc
 # Web3 :
 # Solidity :